Rihay66/3Sisters-Documentation/Engine/3 Sisters-Engine.md

 	// create an entity
 	// attach ComponentExample to entity

-	// get component from entity and modify directly ECS::GetComponent<ComponentExample>(entity).size -= 1.0f;
+	// get component from entity and modify directly an attribute ECS::GetComponent<ComponentExample>(entity).size -= 1.0f;
 }
 ```